Dark Chocolate Gingersnap Cookies with Holiday Stencils

 - Confectioners Sugar for dusting

-- Whisk together flour, cocoa powder, salt, baking soda, spices, and cream of tartar for 20 seconds or until well combined.
+- Whisk together flour, cocoa powder, salt, baking soda, spices (cinnamon, ginger, nutmeg, and clove), and cream of tartar for 20 seconds or until well combined.
 Set aside.

 - In a mixing bowl cream the butter, brown sugar, and sugar on medium-high until light and fluffy (@2 minutes).
 Slow down mixer speed and beat in egg and molasses until combined, scraping bowl sides and bottom at least once.